SwiftyVK/SwiftyVK/README.md

 ## **Interaction with VK API**

 SwiftyVK provides a very simple interface for interaction with VK API.
-All requests are performed asynchronouly in a private queue by API scheduler (the scheduler sends no more than 3 requests per second by default).
+All requests are performed asynchronously in a private queue by API scheduler (the scheduler sends no more than 3 requests per second by default).
 You can just send a request and get a response without a lot of work.